cbeck88/visit_struct/README.md

 ## Tuple Methods, Indexed Access

-For a long time, `apply_visitor` was the only function in the library.
-It's quite powerful and everything that I needed to do could be done using it comfortably.
-I like having a really small API.
+`for_each` is quite powerful, and by crafting special visitors, there is a lot that you can do with it.

-However, one thing that you cannot easily use `apply_visitor` to do is implement `std::tuple` methods, like `std::get<i>` to get the `i`'th member of the struct.
-By contrast, `apply_visitor` could be implemented with relative ease in C++11 using `std::get` and variadic templates, so arguably this is a more fundamental operation.
+However, one thing that you cannot easily do is implement `std::tuple` methods, like `std::get<i>` to get the `i`'th member of the struct.
+By contrast, `for_each` could be implemented with relative ease in C++11 using `std::get` and variadic templates, so arguably this is a more fundamental operation.
 Indeed, most if not all libraries that support struct-field reflection support this in some way.
 So, we decided that we should support this also.

-We didn't change our implementation of `apply_visitor`, which works well on all targets right now including MSVC 2013.
+We didn't change our implementation of `for_each`, which works even on compilers that don't have variadic templates.
 But we have added new functions which allow indexed access to structures, and to the metadata.

 ### `get`